mdemore2/slo-resource-pwa/src/resources/map-organization-5-cities-meals-on-wheels-name-5-cities-meals-on-wheels-description-fixed-address-limitation-both-meal-delivery-programs-typically-require-a-fixed-home-address-for-delivery-may-not-be-suitable-for-unsheltered-individu.md

   * Alternative for homeless seniors: Contact programs directly to inquire about delivery to shelters or alternative arrangements; homeless shelters can often provide mailing addresses for service coordination
 organization: 5 Cities Meals on Wheels
 ---
+* Fixed address limitation: Both meal delivery programs typically require a  fixed home address for delivery; may not be suitable for unsheltered  individuals
+* Alternative for homeless seniors: Contact programs directly to inquire about delivery to shelters or alternative arrangements; homeless shelters can often provide mailing addresses for service coordination